DEFRA/ai-sdlc-governance-frontend/README.md

 nvm use
 ```

+## Governance Template Admin

+The Governance Template admin interface can be accessed by navigating to the `/governance-templates` page.
+This interface allows administrators to manage and configure governance templates for the system.

 ## Server-side Caching

 We use Catbox for server-side caching.
 By default the service will use CatboxRedis when deployed and CatboxMemory for